-The executor or administrator takes care of the following tasks:
+The executor or administrator manages the following tasks:

-- investigating the validity of all claims against the estate and paying all outstanding obligations including federal, state and local estate and income taxes;
+• investigating the validity of all claims against the estate and paying all outstanding obligations;

 If the total value of all property in the decedent’s individual name is $35,000 or less, the estate can be relieved from some of these administrative requirements.
 Where the decedent’s spouse is entitled to receive all of the estate’s assets, the amount that can be relieved from formal administration is increased to $100,000.

-The costs assessed by the probate court are based on a schedule of charges established by law for each type of document filed in the court.
+The costs assessed by the probate court are based on a schedule of charges that the law has established for each type of document filed in the court.
 Costs typically are about $200.
-Attorney fees charged for handling matters of the estate must, in most cases, be approved by the court.
-Typically, attorney fees are based on an hourly rate for the actual services performed by the attorney, or the attorney fees may be charged in accordance with a recommended fee schedule established by the probate court.
-The executor or administrator is entitled to receive a fee set by Ohio law, based on a percentage of the value of probate property and income, as well as the value of nonprobate property includable for Ohio estate tax purposes (excluding joint and survivorship property).
-An executor or administrator may request additional fees for extraordinary services.
+In most cases, the court must approve attorney fees charged for handling estate matters.
+Typically, attorney fees are based on an hourly rate for the actual services the attorney performs, or fees may be charged according to the probate court’s recommended fee schedule.
+The executor or administrator is entitled to receive a fee set by Ohio law, based on a percentage of the value of probate property and income, as well as the value of nonprobate property (excluding joint and survivorship property).
+An executor, administrator or an attorney may request additional fees for extraordinary services.
 Executor and administrator fees are taxable and frequently waived.

-Wills should be timely filed in the probate court upon death.
-The law provides penalties for the withholding or destruction of a will.
+Wills should be filed in the probate court as soon as possible after a person’s death.
+The law provides penalties for withholding or destroying a will.

 If you do not make a will, your probate property will be distributed according to the Ohio Statute of Descent and Distribution.